 Determine the overall ROI on your email marketing campaign by reviewing total campaign sales minus campaign spend.
 Marketers should aim for a positive ROI every time.

 I hope these metrics will help you on your next email campaign.
-Start tracking a few to improve your marketing success today.
+Start tracking one or two of them to improve your marketing success today.